ossrs/bt-plugin-dev/README.md

 #setup path: /www/server
 ```

-Link srs-cloud and develop it:
+Now you are able to develop the `example` plugin, or link srs-cloud and develop it:

 ```bash
 ln -sf ~/git/srs-cloud/scripts/setup-bt
 ln -sf ~/git/srs-cloud/scripts/setup-aapanel
 ```

+Then, run BT docker and mount the plugin to the container.

 ## Docker